Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Overall Verdict

 The Dash DMW001AQ Mini Waffle Maker is great to have around for a midday snack.
-If you live by yourself, a plate of these mini-sized waffles constitutes a quick, healthy breakfast.
+A plate of these mini-sized waffles constitutes a quick, healthy breakfast if you live alone.
 Quality, however, isn’t going to be restaurant-like: It tends to unevenly cook the top of the waffle while leaving the inside slightly undercooked.
 Nonetheless, the waffles should still be palatable.

-Despite being easy to use and clean, the Dash Mini waffle maker has a low build quality.
+Despite being easy to use and clean, the Dash Mini waffle maker has a low build quality compared to other mini models we’ve tested.
 With the addition of a rather unsafe design, many people may hold off from pulling the trigger on this model.

 Things We Like